Violet Jessop: The Woman Who Survived Three Shipwrecks

-In a period of only five years, Violet Jessop survived three tragic shipwrecks; the Olympic, the Titanic and the Britannic.
+In only five years, Violet Jessop survived three tragic shipwrecks: Olympic, Titanic, and Britannic.
 This is the story of a young woman who, despite the challenges thrown at her, refused to set aside her natural curiosity and the inherent responsibility that came with her job.
-Would you like to know her story?

 Violet Jessop: The woman who beat death

-Violet Jessop was first employed on the Olympic.
-She was a young and determined woman, with a hint of stubbornness, who was hoping her new employment would help maintain her younger siblings.
-Most importantly, she was determined to make a respectable life, which often was the most difficult endeavor for young women in that day and age.
+Violet Jessop was first employed on Olympic.
+She was a young and determined woman, who was hoping her new job would help her support her younger siblings.
+Most importantly, she was determined to make a respectable living, which often was the most difficult endeavor for young women in that day and age.